angela-goncalves/chritmas-advency/README.md

 ## Day 14:

 Not all of us have the same abilities, so let's make the app usable by people with disabilities 💝

+## Day 15:

+To store the list in a safe place we need to change the local Storage.
+Let's try to prepare us to that.

+## Day 16:

+lets create a button to generate random gifts

+## Day 17:

+Add the price of each gift